valboz/RTModel/docs/README.md

 ### Binary regime

-In the binary regime q>0.03 there were 78 events simulated in the data challenge.
+In the stellar binary regime q>0.03 there were 78 events simulated in the data challenge.
 We note that orbital motion was simulated by assigning the two transverse components, which leads to non-physical trajectories not reproducible by circular orbital motion.
 Anyway, the results obtained are the following:

 - 58 full successes;
 - 5 cases in which an s<1 solution was found instead of the s>1;